· Johannes Millan · 6 min read

 Super Productivity: The Developer’s Workstation

-Super Productivity is an open-source (MIT licensed), local-first productivity suite with nearly a decade of active development and 10k+ stars on GitHub.
-It combines time tracking with task management, deep work tools, and integrations with Jira, GitHub, and GitLab.
+Super Productivity is an open-source (MIT licensed), local-first productivity suite with nearly a decade of active development and 19k+ stars on GitHub.
+It combines time tracking with task management, deep work tools, issue integrations, and a REST API and plugin system that includes automations and MCP plugins.

 - Best for: Developers, privacy advocates, and anyone who wants their time tracking linked directly to their coding tasks.